infinite-table/infinite-react/www/pages/docs/learn/working-with-data/index.page.md

 ## Data Loading Strategies

 We're aware there are countless strategies for loading data - each with its own strengths.

 So we decided we should focus on building what we do best, namely building virtualized components.

-So we encourage you to use your preferred data-fetching library/solution and pass a dumb array of data to the `<DataSource/>` component.
-And while you're loading the data, you can always render a loading indicator - pass the <DataSourcePropLink name="loading" /> prop into the component (along with <PropLink name="loadingText" /> prop in the `<InfiniteTable />` component if you want to customize the message).
+And we encourage you to use your preferred data-fetching library/solution and pass a dumb array of data to the `<DataSource/>` component.

+While you're loading the data, you can always render a loading indicator - pass the <DataSourcePropLink name="loading" /> prop into the component (along with <PropLink name="loadingText" /> prop in the `<InfiniteTable />` component if you want to customize the message).

 #### Using fetch

-For basic datasets, which have simple data requirements, using `fetch` is probably enough, so here's an example:
+For basic datasets, which have simple data requirements, using `fetch` is probably sufficient, so here is an example:

 <Sandpack title="Using fetch for remote data">